 Landlords may now accept partial payment and still proceed with an eviction that same month if he/she does one of the following:

 1. Gives tenant a receipt of the partial rent payment.

 2. Post a new 3 day notice with the new balance owed.

 3. Place the amount of partial rent into the court registry, if the eviction is filed.

 What are signs that my tenant has abandoned the rental unit?

 Normally, if the unit is abandoned, the tenant has not paid the rent, so the landlord may file for eviction.
 Another clue to realizing your unit is abandoned is noticing that the tenant’s personal property is no longer in the unit.
 If it is plausible, check to see if your tenant has returned to the premises at any time during a period of one week.
 All “proof” should be documented and gathered to determine abandonment.

 Yes, a landlord may include a “No Smoking” policy in the Lease.

 What is the required amount of notice before entering the rental unit?

-The landlord shall give the tenant at least 12 hours notice of intent to enter the premises, except in case of emergency or if it’s impracticable to do so.
+As per Florida rental property laws, the landlord shall give the tenant at least 12 hours’ notice of intent to enter the premises, except in case of emergency or if it’s impracticable to do so.